oroinc/documentation/user/back-office/system/shipping-rules/index.rst

 .. important:: This section is a part of the :ref:`Shipping Configuration <admin-guide--shipping>` topic that provides the general understanding of the payment concept in OroCommerce.

-You can configure one or more shipping rules that enable the shipping methods for the provided destinations and set the customized shipping service price by adding a surcharge per service option or globally for all options of the service provider.
+You can configure one or more :term:`shipping rules <Shipping Rule>` that enable the shipping methods for the provided destinations and set the customized shipping service price by adding a surcharge per service option or globally for all options of the service provider.

 .. stop